Agoric/agoric-sdk/packages/zoe/docs/zoe-zcf.md

 Zoe has a single InviteMint, which it uses to mint Invitations which verify the authenticity of contracts and seats.
 Zoe freely shares the corresponding Issuer, so everyone can recognize valid Invitatations.

-Zoe is created with SwingSet.
-Any user can call `E(zoe).install(bundle)` to create a new verified installation of a contract.
-From that point, anyone can validate  the source code, or get assurances from Zoe that a particular instance of that contract is running that code.
+Zoe is created by CosmicSwingset.
+Any user can call `E(zoe).install(bundle)` to create a new installation of a contract.
+From that point, anyone can use  the installation to get access to the code and to get assurances from Zoe that a particular instance of that contract is running that code.

 Anyone with an installationHandle can ask Zoe to create a new instance of a contract with a particular assignment of keywords to Brands, and specified terms.
 When Zoe receives the `E(zoe).makeInstance()` call, it creates a new vat (getting the vat's root object in return) and a private copy of the internal zoeForZcf facet for that contract.